 Describe Images With Captions

-Although Google has gotten better over the years at recognizing what an image is and what it contains, you should not rely on their abilities entirely.
+Although Google has gotten better over the years at recognizing what an image is and contains, you should not rely entirely on its abilities.
 You will be shocked by how Google’s AI can read some images wrongly.

-Fortunately, it doesn’t hurt to provide the context for your own images – so proceed to fill them with captions, all of them!
-Text captions can be of great importance to any search engine, not just Google Search when it is trying to contextualize what is happening on your site.
+Fortunately, it doesn’t hurt to provide the context for your own images, so proceed to fill them with captions!
+Text captions can be of great importance to any search engine, not just Google Search, when trying to contextualize what is happening on your site.

-Better yet, captions help human readers to scan an article and know what it is all about before reading it in entirety (Nielsen had already learned it in 1997).
+Better yet, captions help human readers scan an article and know what it is all about before reading it (Nielsen had already learned it in 1997).
 Nielsen went on to write:

-“Some of the elements that ease scanning include bold text, heading, captions, headings, table of contents, topic sentences, and graphics.”
+“Some elements that ease scanning include bold text, heading, captions, headings, table of contents, topic sentences, and graphics.”